NexPlayer/Android-SDK/Conviva.md

 This enumeration includes the properties that must be set to integrate the Conviva client module into NexPlayer™.

-The values of the different properties can be set by calling thesetPropertymethod of the relevant client class.
+The values of the different properties can be set by calling the setProperty method of the relevant client class.

 **Parameters**